 How to Stay Warm While Photographing Northern Lights

 One of the coldest activities to do in the winter is photographing the aurora.
-This is mainly because you spend a lot of time standing and sitting still waiting- which the recipe to getting cold really fast.
-I do a lot of snowshoeing, snowmobiling as outdoor winter activities and I am seldom cold because your body is producing heat and using energy.
-Therefore here are the items I recommend for staying warm while waiting for the northern lights to appear!
+This is mainly because you spend a lot of time standing and sitting still waiting- which is the recipe for getting cold really fast.
+I do a lot of snowshoeing and snowmobiling as outdoor winter activities, and I seldom get cold because my body produces heat and uses energy.
+Therefore, here are the items I recommend for staying warm while waiting for the Northern Lights to appear!

 Great for a layer under your favorite winter coat.